 The Aviation Maintenance Management Specialization is focused on students who wish to repair and maintain aircraft.
 SDSU has partnered with approved FAA A&P programs across the United States to offer a four-year degree in aviation maintenance management.
 Students must first complete an Airframe and Powerplant license and then transfer to SDSU to finish up the degree requirements.
 Students may work for the Chief of Aviation Maintenance at SDSU prior to graduation.
 This is an excellent opportunity for maintenance students to gain real-world experience.
-Please contact the Aviation Program before enrolling in this major.
+Please contact any Aviation Program faculty before enrolling in this specialization.

 View our current program guides for Aviation Education Specialization and Aviation Maintenance Management Specialization.
 There are additional costs associated with the aviation education major.
 Please see the costs page for more information.
 There are no additional admission requirements to enroll in the Aviation Program.

 Also, check out what's happening at the Brookings Airport via our Facebook page.

 Current SDSU Aviation Stats:

 - Full and part time flight instructors: 24 CFI’s

 - Five Cessna 172 aircraft with NAV III (G-1000 glass panel) (primary training)

 - Three Cessna 172 aircraft with NAV II (round dial) (primary training)